rebruno/LISPInterpreter/README.md

 # LISPInterpreter
- Exercise in interpretation
+ Writing an interpreter exercise.
  Building a LISP interpreter in C because the syntax is simple, the interpreted language is interesting, and C is universal.

 # Plans
- The plan is to add more primitives, a tracing evaluator, simple macros.
- But first, a garbage collector.
+ Writing a garbage collector is next.

 # Build
-Use meson
+Use meson to compile.
+Any compiler that supports the standard C library will work.
   ```
   meson setup builddir
   meson compile